 Find Your UTR Number on HMRC Correspondence

-As well as being able to find your UTR number online, you’ll can find it on any correspondence you have from HMRC.
-This is because your UTR number is the way that HMRC identify you on their systems and access your personal information.
+As well as being able to find your UTR number online, you’ll find it on any correspondence you have from HMRC.
+Your UTR number is the way that HMRC identify you on their systems to access your personal information.